operator-framework/operator-sdk/website/content/en/docs/scorecard/custom-tests.md

 The following steps explain creating of a custom test image which can be used with Scorecard to run operator specific tests.
 As an example, let us start by creating a sample go repository containing the test bundle data, custom scorecard tests and a Makefile to help us build a test image.

-The sample test image repository present [here][] has the following project structure:
+The sample test image repository present [here][custom_scorecard_repo] has the following project structure:

 ```
 ├── Makefile